 December 1954.
 Betty was deathly afraid to get on a plane and fly anywhere, let alone across the Atlantic.
 So, what could have been an eight-hour flight was now going to be a 4 to 5-day trip on the SS America, a grand, transatlantic ocean liner that had carried travelers out of New York Harbor to Europe for the past 15 years (barring a short stint as a troop transport ship during the Second World War).

-However, Betty had no interest in being a part of the jet-set.
+Betty had no interest in being a part of the jet-set.
 No way was she getting on a plane.
 Besides, after having a conversation with her nextdoor neighbor, she was convinced that her decision was the right one.
 The neighbor’s cousin, Gene, worked as a steward on the SS America and he was friendly with the Captain.
-Gene promised to look out for Betty during the trip and that was her confirmation that everything was as it should be.
+Gene promised to look out for Betty during the trip and that was validation that everything was as it should be.

 Her excitement buried any anxiety she felt about going abroad.
 But there was one problem.
 Betty was broke.